Free-Space Optical Communications for 6G Wireless Networks: Challenges, Opportunities, and Prototype Validation: Long-Range FSO Communication System for 6G: Challenges and Solution

 \subsubsection{Recent Works and Limitations}

 {Owing to its potential in data rate and connectivity, several studies have been conducted to evaluate the actual performance and feasibility of an FSO link.
 Concurrently, researchers have been striving to develop related technologies for robust FSO communication, including its performance analysis by simulation.
-In~\cite{VTOWC2}, the authors analyzed the performance of 3D video transmission with $N$-orbital-angular-momentum-shift keying ($N$-OAM-SK) FSO system by applying deep-learning techniques.
+In~\cite{VTOWC3}, the authors numerically analyzed the outage performance of FSO fine tracking system that uses multiple passive corner-cube reflectors (CCRs) for spatial diversity and power saving.
 In~\cite{JLT2}, the authors assumed a UAV-mounted FSO communication system and maximized the flight time of the UAV by optimizing the trajectory based on various atmospheric environments and the channel and rate characteristics of FSO links.
 Both studies considered the distance of the FSO link up to approximately 1~km.
 In~\cite{PAT3}, the authors developed an RF lens-antenna-based PAT technique based on an accurate angle-of-arrival (AoA) estimation with a fast steering mirror (FSM) for hybrid RF/FSO communication systems with a maximum link distance of 3~km.}

 {To measure the actual feasibility of FSO communications, research continues on how to develop an end-to-end FSO link prototype under various transmission and channel scenarios.
 The authors in~\cite{32Q} demonstrated an end-to-end link testbed with a distance of 100~m and applied an FSO signal with a 25 GHz data rate and 32-quadrature amplitude modulation (QAM), which is sent by a 12 wavelength-division-multiplexing (WDM) channel.
 The authors in~\cite{11m} presented an end-to-end demonstration of transmitting 4- and 64-QAM signals over an FSO channel under non-uniform turbulence, with a maximum distance of 500~m.
 Recently, the authors in~\cite{RISE} demonstrated a coherent 100 Gbps FSO link with a link distance of only 40 m by applying dual-polarization quadrature phase shift keying (DP-QPSK).}